parsaeisa/Go_practice/otel.md

 }
 ```

+These lines trace all of your commands on database and redis .

 ## Http server echo
 To wrap echo http server with otel , we need to define a middleware :
 ```python